How To Make Meals Lower In Calories

 Leaner proteins are best, as I stated.
-This is where Eatlean come in.
-Their protein cheese has about half the Calories of normal cheddar cheese and is a great way of adding more protein to your favourite high protein lunch or cheesy snack, without adding unnecessary calories.
+This is where Eatlean comes in.
+Their protein cheese has about half the calories of normal cheddar cheese and is a great way of adding more protein to your favourite high protein lunch or cheesy snack, without adding unnecessary calories.

 Low fat skimmed milk is also a good and very cheap source of protein, as are protein powders.